LenderPanel.com

 Britannia

-• My current home loan is with Britannia.
-Can I transfer equity to someone who is not yet eighteen years old?
+• My current mortgage is with Britannia.
+Can I transfer equity to someone less than eighteen years old?

 Please state the names and ages of anyone over the age of 17, other than the owners, who will occupy the property with you